Anyone can build it!

 A mag amp is frequency specific according to the size of its loading coils.
 (Thus, an audio amp would be quite large.)
 I wanted 180 kilocycles, and I determined the number of turns experimentally.

-For the rectifiers, I used eight 1,000-volt, three-amp 1N4008 diodes, four in each leg (three for a $1.00, from All Electronics, www.allelectronics.com).
+For the rectifiers, I used eight 1,000-volt, three-amp 1N4008 diodes, four in each leg (All Electronics, www.allelectronics.com).
 The mag amp was now safe to 4,000 volts and could handle the output of my solid-state Tesla coil.

 So that I could observe the mag amp’s performance with my signal generator and oscilloscope, I replaced the 1N4008s with two low-power signal diodes.
 In series with the control coil, I put a 12-volt battery and a telegraph key, as a convenient switch.
 The mag amp is frequency-specific; you design it for a particular range.
 Keyed on and off, the mag amp showed response from 155 to 200 kilocycles (a range that happens to fall within the license-free experimental radio band called LowFER).